 Taking backups isn’t binary.
 Different strategies protect you from different risks.
 If all you care about is recovering from failure you get decent backups out of the box.

 Preventing accidents requires a little more effort but can usually be done within the services you are already using.
 Stopping malicious actors or anything cross region will probably require other services like AWS Backup and Service Control Policies.

 Decide what level of protection is right for your business and check your backups meet that standard.

 Want to understand your exposure to the risks of data loss?
-Book a DR review with one of our AWS experts.
+Book a Backup & DR review with one of our AWS experts.

 This blog is written exclusively by The Scale Factory team.
 We do not accept external contributions.